From September 2020, Child Trust Funds (CTFs) will begin to mature, meaning that many young adults will soon be able to access their money

 Whilst the above may look and sound straightforward, the difficulties in finding, engaging, informing and then actioning should not be underestimated.
 Many providers are unlikely to be able to staff up in time to be able to deliver such a process driven service.

 Outsourcing the transition to a digital-first, multi-channel model will help organisations to meet this challenge, and quickly.
-Outsourcing not only enables providers to scale up their CTF servicing to meet the impending demand, choosing the right partner with experience in this difficult to serve demographic, with help achieve the slick customer journey that Generation Z demands.
+Outsourcing not only enables providers to scale up their CTF servicing to meet the impending demand, choosing the right partner with experience in this difficult to serve demographic, will help achieve the slick customer journey that Generation Z demands.

 Complete portfolio lifecycle management